Stoicism and Resilience

 How can Stoicism help you through tough times?

-Stoicism provides a framework for tough times that is both practical and philosophical.
-First, it tells you to focus only on what you can control — your response, your effort, your character — and release everything else.
+Three practical tools, all from the texts.
+First, the dichotomy of control: focus only on your response, your effort, your character, and release everything else.
 This alone removes a large portion of the suffering that comes from fighting reality.
-Second, it reframes adversity as material for growth: Marcus Aurelius writes that what stands in the way becomes the way.
-Third, it offers the practice of negative visualization — having already contemplated the worst, you are less shattered when it arrives.
-These are not abstract ideas; they are daily tools used by people facing real hardship.
+Second, the reframe: adversity is not an interruption to your life but the material of your life.
+What virtue does this difficulty require?
+Third, negative visualisation: having already contemplated the worst, you are less shattered when it arrives.
+These are not motivational slogans.
+They are daily practices that people have used under genuine hardship for two thousand years.